 Since I’ve finally done all the workouts on Jillian Michaels Ripped in 30 DVD (affiliate link), I thought I’d review it and share my thoughts about what I thought about it.
-In short I really liked it.
+Read on to find out about the Ripped in 30 results.

 First off, just like a lot of her workout DVD’s, Ripped in 30 follows her three minutes of strength training, two minutes of cardio, and one minute of core work circuit.
 Although you’d think it would get boring, I kind of like knowing what’s coming up.
 She also varies what moves she does so they don’t repeat, which is nice.
 With this DVD, the idea is that you do one workout of the four for a week before continuing on the next, harder one.
 So by the end of the month you’ve progressed through all four workouts from easiest to hardest.
 Jillian also has both easier and harder modifications demonstrated for each move, which is pretty handy.